A loving relationship can be an oasis in uncertain times, but nurturing it requires attention, honesty, openness, vulnerability, and gratitude.

 Increased support for psychological research on arson and greater mental health services are needed.

 Is blaming fentanyl and the drug industry an effective way to address the root cause of the nation's opoid epidemic, or a desperate effort to find a quick fix?

-A new study suggests that the reasons why music makes us feel like crying reveal something about our personalities.
+A new study suggests that if music makes you feel like crying, it reveals something about your personality.

 An intriguing link has been identified between unconventional sexual behavior and a common parasite, which is acquired from cats.

 After sampling only 10 minutes of brainwave patterns while Internet gamers sat doing nothing, researchers can see differences in their functional brain connectivity.

 A new study of 1,024 mammal species has determined which animals are the most vicious killers of their own kind.
 For the answer, just look in the mirror.